BariHari/tokener/README.md

 ## Installation

-You can install the Specify CLI via Yarn or NPM:
+You can install the Specify CLI via Yarn:

 yarn add --dev @specifyapp/cli